AuditEventLog

 Each process logs specific events by name; this section defines the names in the Event column and what each name means.

 All processes writing audit events will write the following events.
-Some processes will write further events as described below.
+Some processes will also write them during startup and shutdown.

 • RUNNING - the process is running and starting to process normally.